2009 Lincoln MKT concept was unveiled at the 2008 Detroit auto show.

-In addition, a flat screen deploys from a floating overhead console which also hides two small cameras, each aimed at one of rear seats to provide on-screen “conference calling.”
+In addition, a flat-screen deploys from a floating overhead console which also hides two small cameras, each aimed at one of the rear seats to provide on-screen “conference calling.”

 In the rear cargo area, a smart space behind the second-row seats provides additional storage.
 Designers also included a power lift system that raises and lowers a series of rails behind the rear seats to allow flat-load or compartmentalized storage.